panzerdp/dmitripavlutin.com/posts/170-vue-ref/index.md

 Second, you have to access the ref using `this` keyword.
 For example, `this.count` accesses the ref (not directly `count`) inside the `onClick` method.

 Third, the refs are automatically unwrapped when accessed inside the options API methods.
-Thus you access and update the value of a ref directly using `this.count` (not using `this.count.value`).
+Access and update the value of a ref using `this.count` (not using `this.count.value`).

 ## 4. Values of refs